Christi Craddick: Political analysis

 Mark Jones, a political scientist at Rice University, attributed Craddick's victory over Chisum to the "respect" within the GOP for her father.
 Tom Craddick is the longest-serving Republican legislator in Austin, having first been elected in 1968.
 He lost the Speakership in 2009 to Joe Straus, a moderate Republican from San Antonio, who initially prevailed through a coalition of mostly Democrats and sixteen maverick Republicans.

 Former Midland Mayor Ernest Angelo, a one-time Texas Republican National Committeeman, said that Craddick succeeded because she gained credibility with large Republican donors and traveled by highway to meet with the conservative grassroots and women's groups.
 According to Angelo, Tom Craddick's neighbor of many years, Christi Craddick "showed she will do what it takes to win a state primary.
 She earned it."

 From the start of her term as commissioner, Craddick has been critical of federal intervention into the energy industries: "Texas knows how energy regulation is done.
 People ought to be modeling themselves after us, instead of ... the EPA," she told an energy policy group in Austin."

 In August 2014, she was elected chairman of the Texas Railroad Commission.

 2018 reelection

 On March 16, 2018, Craddick with nearly 76 percent of the vote defeated her Republican primary opponent, Weston Martinez of San Antonio.
 She then defeated the Democrat Roman McAllen in the November 6 general election.
 Craddick polled 4,356,658 votes (53.2 percent) to McAllen's 3,588,625 ballots (43.9 percent).
 Another 236,720 votes (2.9 percent) went to the Libertarian Party nominee, Mike Wright.

+2026 Comptroller bid

+In March 2025, it was announced that incumbent Comptroller Glenn Hegar intended to resign in order to become chancellor of the Texas A&M University System.
+Craddick announced her intention to run for the seat in the 2026 election, along with former State Senator Don Huffines.

+Hegar resigned in July, and was succeeded by Kelly Hancock, who announced his intention to run for a full term in the 2026 election, with the support of Hegar and Governor Greg Abbott.
+Hancock was a State Senator from District 9, but resigned to become chief clerk of the Comptroller's office.